guilhermehfmiranda/curseforge_modpack-mods_downloader/README.md

 pipenv lock
 ```

+# Installing [ chromedriver ]
+Google it and place the executable that matches [ YOUR ] chrome web browser's version in the [ chromedriver ] folder

 # Running [ main.py ] with [ pipenv ]
 ## Open a new terminal and run:
 ```